sprngr/sprngr.com/src/posts/essay/armchair-dev-acnh-economy.md

 ![Daisy Mae from Animal Crossing](/img/essay/armchair-dev-acnh-economy_stalnks.png)
 <sub>Image Source: [Know Your Meme - Stonks](https://knowyourmeme.com/photos/1809391-stonks)</sub>

+TODO

+More on how turnips have a system to combat time travel.

+Add tweet about market collapse when online servers went down on a saturday.

+## The Villager Market

+TODO

+Cover amiibo card market price spikes before and during game launch after info about selecting villagers was made known.

 ## Economic Oddities

 Island economies are isolated from one another, but the value of the bell has inflated drastically.
 So much so we are seeing prices become outlandish compared to what they should be.